 We are witnessing what will surely be remembered as a historic deployment of remote work and digital access to services across every domain (CEO, quoted by McKinsey)

-As Jean-Pascal Tricoire writes in his blog entitled ‘Back to fundamentals‘ (more on those fundamentals later), at Schneider Electric, the whole workforce dispersed and was operational in two days.
+As our CEO Jean-Pascal Tricoire wrote, at Schneider Electric, the whole workforce dispersed and was operational in two days.
 Moreover, many jobs in the industry and others, such as banking, can be performed from home.
 Yet, we also shouldn’t forget the millions of people that continued to work outside or in facilities, ensuring essential services, and keeping the critical infrastructure running in several areas.

 Despite the challenges and issues that people encountered, once social distancing became the norm and remote work mandatory in many countries (especially for people with children and with some platforms that weren’t up to the task), the impact of remote work is lasting.